-21P/Giacobini-Zinner is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+21P/Giacobini-Zinner is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has classified 21P/Giacobini-Zinner as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 21P/Giacobini-Zinner's orbit is 0.02 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.